 It’s not a real corporation, but a futile spray on a global juggernaut of deceit by exploitative marketers and willing consumption by idiots who choose to believe it in their pursuit of the “ultimate” sound system, only to dive unwittingly even more deeply into mediocrity and addlepated delusion.
 For example there is no audible difference whatsoever between CD (standard PCM) and so-called “high-res” PCM stereo downloads and I proved it, but try convincing an audiofool.
 It doesn’t matter how awesome they think their speakers, amps and more particularly their own 40+, or 50+ year old ears are.
 There’s no audible difference at a digital level!
 But they’ll pay a premium and claim to hear something extra – every single time.

 The hi-fi salesman has no interested in the customer or the quality of his sound system.
 He sees only a commission.
-If the customer is so uneducated and ignorant of science and engineering as to believe what he says, then he deserve what he gets – over-priced mediocrity.
+If the customer is so uneducated and ignorant of science and engineering as to believe what he says, then he deserves what he gets – over-priced mediocrity.

 - Although apparently rantish by it’s shear length, this page has been appended over some 5 or so years.
 Please be amused, bemused, offended or bored by it in that context.

 - Any audiofool thugs looking for a place to vent their ignorance and punch each other are not welcome to comment here!
 Join the Facebook group “Audio Bullshit” instead.
 It’s already infiltrated by trolls and audiofools who don’t recognise themselves as the targets.

 - Oh and is this a fat-shaming page?
 Not really.
 They shame themselves with excuses.
 The extra “!“s simply indicate an observed correlation. 😆